Long-Term Disability Lawyers Serving Iowa Residents

 Planning for the future is difficult under any circumstances.
 But what should you do when a fundamental fact has changed your life?
 Many Iowans suffer illnesses or injuries that prevent them from working and throw their financial and personal lives off the smooth track they worked hard to build.

 Abell and Capitan Law is here to help.
 Do you have a disabling medical condition?
 Has your disability prevented you from working?
 If so, you may be eligible for substantial long-term disability benefits.
+We serve Iowa residents with LTD claims.

 Millions of Americans struggle with limitations due to severe disabilities.
 And many of them develop their disabling conditions as working adults.
 Long-term disability (LTD) insurance helps protect you and your loved ones if an unexpected illness or injury brings your career to an end.

 Filing for the Iowa LTD benefits you need can be a difficult process, and many valid claims are denied because of a minor error or technicality.
-You deserve the best possible chance of receiving the LTD benefits you need, and the Iowa long-term disability attorneys at Abell and Capitan Law can you get it.
+You deserve the best possible chance of receiving the LTD benefits you need, and the long-term disability attorneys at Abell and Capitan Law can you get it.

 Our firm focuses exclusively on long-term disability law, so we’re prepared to take on your case, no matter how complex your circumstances.
 If you need answers and advice about your LTD claim, contact Abell and Capitan Law at (267) 419-7888 today for a free case evaluation.